 The surveyor is under no obligation to move furniture or floor coverings, raise fixed floorboards or to inspect those areas of the property that are covered, unexposed or is not readily accessible.
 Roof timbers are inspected only a suitable access trap is available.

-If a subfloor inspection is specifically required, the Client must arrange in advance for furniture to be moved and carpets to get lifted before the surveyor’s attendance and shall so advise the company in advance.
+If a subfloor inspection is specifically required a 1m gape is required under the joists, the Client must arrange in advance for furniture to be moved and carpets to get lifted before the surveyor’s attendance and shall so advise the company in advance.
 Any costs of such works will be the Client’s responsibility.